 We know that providing great content is important to our online marketing strategy, but writing that content can be a burden.
 According to the Content Marketing Institute, 76% of small businesses (under 100 employees) have one or no dedicated content marketers.
 And when you are a small business owner responsible for running all aspects of your business, time is a precious commodity.
-Setting aside time to write content for your blog is not high on your list.
+Setting aside time to write a blog post is not high on your list.

 Why do we create blog content in the first place?

-When you write blog content, you realize major benefits that include:
+When you write your blog content, you realize major benefits that include:

 - To provide information that solves a problem that attracts our ideal clients.
 Helping people solve their problems with no strings attached helps build trust.

 - To educate our audience.
 When you publish content that helps solve their problem, they tend to come back for more, strengthening the online relationship that is building between you and your readers.

 - To establish our expert reputation, raise our visibility and drive more traffic to our website.

 Content marketing is an important part of our inbound marketing plan.
 We need to constantly produce quality content that attracts our ideal client.
 We appreciate anything that can help us improve our writing skills and shorten the time it takes to write blog content quickly and efficiently.